 Interpreting Water Supply Forecast Charts

-Typically, the Natural Resources Conservation Service (NRCS) has presented streamflow forecasts as a table format showing the five exceedance probabilities compared to the 30-year average as follows:
+Typically, the Natural Resources Conservation Service (NRCS) has presented streamflow forecasts as a table format showing the five exceedance probabilities compared to the 30-year median (or average) as follows.
+The examples below show a comparison to the 30-year average, but the default central tendency is the median.

 The Forecast Chart provides a visual alternative to the table.
 The forecast range is represented by a colored bar.
 Vertical lines on the bar signify the five forecast exceedances.